GregRos/Patchwork/README.md

 [Here](https://github.com/serilog/serilog/wiki/Configuration-Basics) is a simple tutorial on what you need to do to configure this log.
 As this library evolves, you won't have to deal with configuring the log yourself.

 Only completely unexpected or obviously fatal errors throw an exception.

+## Patchwork Launcher
+As of version 0.8.0, Patchwork includes a launcher that allows patching by the end-user.
+It's written for game modding.

+Each launcher executable is meant to work with one game.
+To work with a game, someone must write an `app.dll` assembly (as described below) and put it in the launcher directory.
+The launcher loads it on startup and uses it to get information about the game.
+The launcher should be distributed with this file.

+The launcher allows users to manage patches for the chosen game, as well as change the order in which they are applied.
+It keeps the original game files on disk and switches them with modded files when the user launches the game.
+It only patches the files when necessary.
+It stays in the background, and once the game is exited, the launcher switches to the original files once more.

+Once it starts up, the launcher also checks the state of the files and fixes them if necessary, in case it was terminated unexpectedly.

+The launcher is supposed to work on Mono and is written in Windows Forms for that purpose, but it will take a while until it works correctly there.

+### Patch Format
+The recommended extension for patch assemblies is `pw.dll`.

+In order for a patch assembly to work with the launcher, it must define a class with the following requirements.
+Note that it creates a dependency on the `Patchwork.Attributes` assembly.

+1. It implements `Patchwork.Attributes.IPatchInfo`
+2. It is decorated with `Patchwork.Attributes.PatchInfoAttribute`.
+3. It has a default constructor.

+There must be only one such class in the assembly.

+This class is dynamically instantiated by the launcher and is used to provide information about the patch and aid in patching.
+That is, unlike the rest of the code in the assembly, the code is actually executed by the framework.

+The class should not contain any references to any types not found in the GAC or in `Patchwork.Attributes`.

+It is instantiated in a separate AppDomain from the rest of the application, and this AppDomain is unloaded if the user removes it from the patch list.

+The `PatchInfo` is needed to tell the launcher what file to patch.
+The class can find the file based on the operating system and other information.

+### app.dll
+This file is required for the launcher to work correctly with a game.
+It's an assembly (the name doesn't matter) containing a type that:

+1. Inherits from `Patchwork.Attributes.AppInfoFactory`.
+2. Is decorated with `Patchwork.Attributes.AppInfoFactoryAttribute`.
+3. Has a default constructor.

+This type has a `CreateInfo` method that returns an `Pathcwork.Attributes.AppInfo` object which provides information about the game.

+There must be only one such class in the assembly.

+This class is instantiated during runtime, in the same AppDomain as the original application.
+The launcher can't start if the file is invalid or not found.

 ## Available Attributes
 These attributes are located in the `Patchwork.Attributes` namespace.
 Note that this isn't necessarily a full list.